-Most 4-year veterinary technology degree programs require students to complete at least 120 hours of classroom, laboratory and clinical courses.
+Most veterinary technology degree programs require students to complete at least 120 hours of classroom, laboratory and clinical courses.
 Students take general education courses in their first year.
-Some of these include:
+Students also develop nursing skills for small and large animals, as well as preventative health care skills.
+Additional classes might include:

 - Molecular biology